fakotakis/Artificial-General-Intelligence/README.md

 # The road to Artificial General Intelligence

-This repository contains Jupyter notebook content associated with my series on the future perspectives on A.G.I.
+This repository contains Jupyter notebook content associated with my series on Machine Learning Approaches and the future perspectives on A.G.I.
 The current articles in this series are as follows:

 (1) [Teaching Machines About Human Intuitions](https://www.evolving-science.com/intelligent-machines-artificial-intelligence/teaching-machines-about-human-intuition-00271)